Lusamine/Anubirb/README.md

 These were all dumped directly from the game using CFW.

 ### How legitimate are these files?
-For the purposes of data analysis, all of these are unmodified files dumped from an unmodified stock game except for the following:
+For the purpose of data analysis, all of these are unmodified files dumped from an unmodified stock game except for the following:
 * The shiny Zacian directory used a ROM edit to remove the shiny lock.
 * Any Pokémon with the Original Trainer name "Redact" was obtained from another user and the OT was changed to maintain their privacy.